MadhavMenon10/CUDA-Orderbook/README.md

 ```bash
 ./bin/itch_parser path_to_file
 ```

+The CUDA paths in the Makefile are specific to the GPU cloud instance.
+You may have to change it to match your system.

 ## Languages and Tooling
 C++ was used for code on the host (CPU) while CUDA C++ was used for everything on the device (GPU).
 CUB was used for radix sort and run-length-encoding used for compaction.
 Thrust was used to facilitate this.